The Wandering Earth: Plot

-Aboard the space station, Liu Peiqiang discovers that MOSS, the computer commanding the station, has decided to abandon Earth to destruction and repurpose the station as an interstellar ark to seed a new planet with Earth's biosphere.
-Liu breaks out of forced hibernation along with Russian cosmonaut Maxim Makarov and attempts to reach the control room.
+Aboard the space station, Peiqiang discovers that MOSS, the station's computer commander, has decided to abandon Earth and repurpose the station as an interstellar ark to seed a new planet with Earth's biosphere.
+Breaking out of forced hibernation, he is joined by fellow Russian cosmonaut Maxim Makarov, whom MOSS awakens to stop Liu.
 While spacewalking, Makarov is killed by the spacecraft's automated security measures.
-Liu enters the control room, but his attempts of overriding the evacuation procedures are revoked due to insubordination.
-Liu Qi's group arrives at the Sulawesi Supply Depot to find that the engine was already fully restored along with most others around the planet.
-However, the combined thrust of the engines is no longer able to divert the trajectory, with Earth approaching Jupiter's Roche limit.
-MOSS broadcasts a final message to the world, but Liu Peiqiang is reluctant to follow the computer's instructions.
+Liu enters the control room, but his attempts to override the evacuation procedures are revoked.
+Qi's group arrives at the Sulawesi Supply Depot to find that, while most engines around the planet have been restored, the combined thrust is insufficient to divert Earth's trajectory as it approaches Jupiter's Roche limit.
+MOSS broadcasts a final message to the world, but Peiqiang refuses to follow the computer's instructions.

-Liu Qi proposes to ignite the oxygenated mixture of Jupiter and Earth's atmospheres to blow Earth away.
-Li Yiyi configures the Sulawesi engine to fire a plasma beam tall enough to ignite Jupiter, but the group is unable to push the firing pin and ignite the engine.
-Liu Peiqiang, contacted by Han, is able to persuade the UEG to use its communication channels to call assistance for the party at Sulawesi, but MOSS reveals that the attempted solution was already proposed by Israeli scientists and has zero chance of success.
-Other rescue parties arrive and ignite the engine, but it falls short of being able to ignite the Jovian hydrogen.
-After disabling MOSS using a fire started with a bottle of vodka that Makarov smuggled on board, Liu Peiqiang flies the space station into the plasma jet, tearfully apologizing to his son for breaking his promise before sacrificing himself to ignite the mix of atmospheres.
-The subsequent explosion narrowly saves Earth from destruction, with Liu Qi and Han surviving the aftermath.
+As Jupiter begins to siphon Earth's atmosphere, Qi proposes to ignite the oxygenated mixture of the two planets’ gases, which will cause a shockwave to knock Earth back into its regular path away from Jupiter.
+Yiyi configures the Sulawesi engine to fire a plasma beam tall enough to ignite Jupiter, but the group is unable to push the firing pin and ignite the engine.
+Contacted by Duoduo, Peiqiang is able to persuade the UEG to use its communication channels to call assistance for the party at Sulawesi despite MOSS' doubts.
+While other rescue parties manage to ignite multiple engines, they are unable to ignite the hydrogen.
+After starting a fire to disable MOSS, Peiqiang pilots the space station into the plasma jet, tearfully apologizing to his son for breaking his promise to return before sacrificing himself to ignite the mix of atmospheres.
+The subsequent explosion narrowly saves Earth from destruction.

-Three years later, Liu, Han, and Tim work as transport vehicle drivers, as Earth continues towards the Alpha Centauri star system.
+Three years later, Qi, Duoduo, and Yiyi work as truck operators, as Earth continues towards the Alpha Centauri star system.